top of page

 • England & Wales: The Wildlife and Countryside Act 1981 protects all plants.
 Uprooting is illegal without landowner permission.
 You can collect the “Four Fs” (fruit, foliage, flowers, fungi) for personal use if you have lawful access and it’s not a protected site.
 Some areas (Royal Parks, Epping Forest, many nature reserves) ban all foraging.

 • Scotland: The Outdoor Access Code allows responsible access to most land and inland waters.
-Foraging small amounts for personal use is generally fine, but never uproot, avoid protected sites, and follow local rules.
+Foraging small amounts for personal use is generally fine.
+However, never uproot, avoid protected sites, and follow local rules.

 • Northern Ireland: Similar to England and Wales; uprooting is illegal without permission, and protected species cannot be picked.